1. How does the Power Paraglider (wing) inflate?

 done on the ground learning to control the wing.
 The actual flying

-is so easy that any person can control the powered paraglider once
+is so easy that anyone can control the powered paraglider once

 Yes, new engines come with very high energy ignitions, that make